academie-de-espee/earl-marshal/rapier/rules-update-2020-07.md

 # Projectile Weapons

-The [new society handblook](https://www.sca.org/wp-content/uploads/2020/04/FencingMarshalsHandbookApril2020.pdf) includes specific language that defines projectile weapons, including RGBs, Bows, and Crossbows.
+The [new society handbook](https://www.sca.org/wp-content/uploads/2020/04/FencingMarshalsHandbookApril2020.pdf) includes specific language that defines projectile weapons, including RGBs, Bows, and Crossbows.

-All projectile equipment must be inspected by a warranted Combat Archery marshal and combat actively marshalled by a Combat Archery marshal following Combat Archery policies and procedures.
+All projectile equipment must be inspected by a warranted Combat Archery marshal and combat actively marshaled by a Combat Archery marshal following Combat Archery policies and procedures.